 I Am a Sensitive Guy

 It’s official: I’m a sensitive guy.
 I received that diagnosis recently during a visit to the emergency room at the local hospital.
 This visit was occasioned by a sudden, unpleasant, and quite alarming rash that broke out all over my body; and given that it was late in the evening on a Sunday, going to a walk-in clinic or my own doctor were not going to be options, so I went to the ER.
-The rash had arisen the day before in a much milder form, and had somewhat subsided overnight, but now it had reared its ugly head in a much more alarming form, worse than I had ever experienced such a rash in the past.
+The rash had arisen the day before in a much milder form, and had somewhat subsided overnight, but now it reared its ugly head in a much more alarming form, worse than I had experienced such a rash in the past.
 Continue reading

 Don’t Let a Minor Become a Major